SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/collector-properties.md

 ---
 id: collector-properties
-title: collector.properties
+title: collector.properties Config File
 description: This file allows you to tune the internal processes of Installed Collectors to fit your needs.
 ---

+:::note
+For optimal performance and to ensure proper functionality, install or update to the latest version of the Installed Collector.
+:::

-For Collector versions 19.182-25 and later the `collector.properties` file can be modified on existing Collectors allowing you to configure its internal processes for specific uses.
+The **collector.properties** file can be modified on existing Collectors, allowing you to configure its internal processes for specific uses.
 This file is generated automatically when installing a Collector.

-:::note
-Starting with collector 19.170+, the installation directory is secured to users belonging to the sumologic_collector group.
-Modifying `collector.properties` may require sudo privileges.
+The installation directory is secured to users belonging to the sumologic_collector group.
+Modifying **collector.properties** may require sudo privileges.
 For more information, see [Enhanced File System Security for Installed Collectors](enhanced-file-system-security-installed-collectors.md).
-:::

 ## Configure collector.properties

 1. Stop the Sumo Logic Collector service.
     * On Windows: `net stop sumo-collector`
     * On Linux: `sudo ./collector stop`
-1. Navigate to the installation directory of an existing Installed Collector and open the `collector.properties` file in the **config** directory with a text editor.
+1. Navigate to the installation directory of an existing Installed Collector and open the **collector.properties** file in the /config directory with a text editor.
 An example path is: `/<sumo_home>/config/collector.properties`
 1. Add the parameters you need, see all of the available parameters in the [collector.properties parameters](#collectorproperties) table below.
     :::important
     Keep all of the existing parameters already in the file.
 If you remove any, the Collector will not be able to restore them and could result in collection issues.
     :::
 1. Save the file in the same location.
 Maintain UTF-8 format.
 1. Start the Sumo Logic Collector service.
     * On Windows: `net start sumo-collector`
     * On Linux: `sudo ./collector start`

 ## Default Collector installation location

 The default collector installation locations are:

 Linux: